engrtee/DataEngineering-Project/README.md

 2.The data model is attached in the link also, however it can be recreated via lucid chart.

-3. The code for the Creation for the tables , data cleansing and loading of data are in the main jupyter file.
+3.The code for the Creation for the tables , data cleansing and loading of data are in the main jupyter file.

 Contributing